 Dogs in decline

-Rarely spotted in the wild, even in areas where they are relatively common, African hunting dogs have long captured our imagination.
+Rarely spotted in the wild, even in areas where they are relatively common, African wild dogs have long captured our imagination.

-Years of this persecution, alongside habitat loss and other threats, such as traffic accidents and disease, have seen the wild population of African hunting dogs plummet.
+Years of this persecution, alongside habitat loss and other threats, such as traffic accidents and disease, have seen the wild population of African wild dogs plummet.

 Defending the 'devil's dog'

-ZSL is fighting to protect the African hunting dog, helping to secure the vast landscapes that hunting dogs need to survive.
+ZSL is fighting to protect the African wild dog, helping to secure the vast landscapes that wild dogs need to survive.
 This often means encouraging governments to cooperate with neighbouring countries to take action on the scale needed.

 Our staff also lead periodic reviews of dog population numbers and trends as part of the IUCN Red List threat assessment process.

-- Thanks to their distinctive coats, members of an African hunting dog pack can recognise each other from distances of 100 metres.
+- Thanks to their distinctive coats, members of an African wild dog pack can recognise each other from distances of 100 metres.

 - Usually white-tipped, its tail is thought to act as a marker or flag to keep the pack in contact while hunting.